FWB/112 Food Waste BinProduct Code: FWB/112/WEB

 Feel free to give us a call on 01226 35233 or send us an email to firstname.lastname@example.org, and we’ll be more than willing to help.

 We manufacture all of our products from scratch at our factory in South Yorkshire.
 Each item is handcrafted to the highest specification, with lots of Wybone TLC.
 We estimate that this item will be with you within 2-3weeks from receipt of payment.
+Large quantity orders may be subject to an extended lead time during busy periods.

 Orders placed before 1PM are processed the same working day, otherwise they are processed the next working day.